mdalmaruf/SAS-Tutorial/SAS Basic Part 6.md

 ### Scenario: Predicting SalePrice Based on GrLivArea

-You are tasked with analyzing the ameshousing3 dataset to develop a model that predicts the sale price of houses (SalePrice) based on the ground living area (GrLivArea).
+You are tasked with analyzing the ameshousing3 dataset to develop a model that predicts the sale price of houses (SalePrice) based on the ground living area (Gr_Liv_Area).

 ## Approach to Analysis